Learn Everything You Need to Know About These Common Firewood Terms!

 Typically, a cord of wood can last 8-12 weeks.
 Buying a cord or two could warm your house for the entire winter!
 If you plan on using your fireplace every day or every few days, a cord is the most optimal amount for you.

-Other terms for a full cord are a bush cord and running cord.
-An order that measures more than a full cord is sometimes referred to as a sheldon cord.
+Other terms for a full cord are a bush cord and a running cord.
+An order that measures more than a full cord is sometimes called a sheldon cord.
 There is no exact measurement for this term.

 You might also hear the terms half cord or quarter cord.
-A half cord is exactly half of a full cord and measures 4 feet high by 4 feet wide by 4 feet deep or 64 cubic feet.
-A quarter cord is exactly ¼ of a full cord and generally measures to be 4 feet high by 6 feet wide by 16 inches deep or 32 cubic feet.
+A half cord is exactly half of a full cord and measures 4 feet high by 4 feet wide by 4 feet deep, or 64 cubic feet.
+A quarter cord is exactly ¼ of a full cord and generally measures 4 feet high by 6 feet wide by 16 inches deep, or 32 cubic feet.
 The exact measurements depend on the company you’re getting the firewood from.

 What is a Face Cord?

-A face cord is typically ⅓ the size of a full cord usually measuring at 4 feet by 8 feet by 16 inches or around 42 cubic feet.
+A face cord is typically ⅓ the size of a full cord, usually measuring 4 feet by 8 feet by 16 inches or around 42 cubic feet.

-A standard full cord is 4 feet deep, which usually consists of three stacks of 16-inch-long wood.
+A standard full cord is 4 feet deep and usually consists of three stacks of 16-inch-long wood.
 However, the face cord is only one stack deep, making it approximately 1/3 the size of a full cord.
-The term “rick” also means the same thing as a face cord.
+“Rick” also means the same thing as a face cord.

 What is a Firewood Bundle?

-While there’s not an official measurement, bundles usually consist of 4-6 logs of firewood.
+While there’s no official measurement, bundles usually consist of 4-6 firewood logs.
 You’ll usually be getting .75 cubic meters of wood.

-Bundles are perfect for one-time uses, such as the occasional campfire or sitting around a yule log for Christmas.
+Bundles are perfect for one-time uses, such as the occasional campfire or sitting around a Yuletide log for Christmas.
 Some companies offer bushels, which are just multiple bundles.
-One bushel usually equals 4 bundles.
-So, if you were to purchase 2 bushels, you’d be getting around 32 logs of firewood.
+One bushel usually equals four bundles.
+So, if you were to purchase two bushels, you’d be getting around 32 logs of firewood.

 4 Firewood Terms Related to Storage